FRRouting/frr/doc/user/pbr.rst

    VLAN-matching facilities,
    so this field will be ignored unless other dataplane providers are used.

+.. clicmd:: set nexthop-group NAME

+   Action:
+   forward the packet using nexthop-group NAME.

+.. clicmd:: set nexthop [A.B.C.D|X:X::X:XX|blackhole] [interface] [nexthop-vrf NAME]

+   Action:
+   forward the packet using the specified single nexthop.
+   If `blackhole`, packets will be sent to a blackhole route and dropped.

+.. clicmd:: set vrf unchanged|NAME

+   Action:
+   If set to ``unchanged``, the rule will use the vrf table the interface is in as its lookup.
+   If set to NAME, the rule will use that vrf table as its lookup.

+   Not supported with NETNS VRF backend.

 .. clicmd:: set queue-id (1-65535)

    Action: